Give worry a time out

 Now you can move on to whatever is next in your workshop or day.
 One thing you might want to do is spend some time decorating your worry bag or box.

-If you’re using a box or other container for your worry stones, collage can be another great option.
+If you’re using a box or other container for your worry stones, a collage can be another great option.

 • STEP 8 OF 15